cerner/terra-framework/packages/terra-modal-manager/docs/README.md

 The ModalManager utilizes the AppDelegate API to manage disclosure requests.
 The components provided as children to the ModalManager, and the components disclosed within it, must support an AppDelegate prop (as `app`).
 This AppDelegate instance will provide component-specific implementations of the various control mechanisms for the manager.

 The ModalManager responds to the `"modal"` disclosure type.
 Components that wish to disclose content using the ModalManager should provide a preferred type of `"modal"`.
-Please see the [DisclosureManager documentation](/#/site/components/disclosure-manager/index) for a full description of the ModalManager's capabilities.
+This value is exported from the package as `disclosureType`.
+Please see the [DisclosureManager documentation](http://engineering.cerner.com/terra-framework/#/site/components/disclosure-manager/index) for a full description of the ModalManager's capabilities.

 ### Deprecations